Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Caribbean Days Festival in Coquitlam

 Festival Date and Location

 The Caribbean Days Festival happens in late July most years.
-In 2023 it takes place on the Saturday and Sunday of July 29th and 30th.
+In 2023 it took place on the Saturday and Sunday of July 29th and 30th.
+The dates for the festival in 2024 are still to be confirmed.

 For a map of the venue, click Festival Layout.